amritsharma/writing-challenge/Jan16-OpenAQ-CTO.md

 👋 CTO Job Description: https://openaq.medium.com/openaq-is-hiring-a-cto-9128e7a026fa

 -x-

 9) Disclaimer: I recently accepted @OpenAQ's invitation to join their Governing Board.
-It hasn't been officially announced yet, but I'm honored they asked and thought you should know if you're going to apply for this role.
+It hasn't been officially announced yet, but I'm honored they asked me and thought you should know if you're going to apply for this role.
+Folded hands

+-x-

+10) Photo credits:

+Flag of Nigeria Lagos, Nigeria:
+@UndarkMag

+Flag of France Paris, France:
+@GuardianEco

+Flag of India Delhi, India:
+@Reuters

+-x-